pip-services/pip-services-docs/content/en/golang/mongodb/persistence/mongodb_persistence.md

 #### GetOneRandom
 Gets a random item from items that match to a given filter.

-This method shall be called by a public [GetOneRandom](#getonerandom) method from the child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.
+This method shall be called by a func [GetOneRandom](#getonerandom) method from the child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.

 > (c *MongoDbPersistence) GetOneRandom(correlationId string, filter interface{}) (item interface{}, err error)